Hudson-Meng Bonebed Research Visitor Center

 USDA Forest Service

-The structure’s current location minimizes disruption to the bonebed while taking advantage of an existing pond as a means of natural screening and site circulation.
+The structure’s current location minimizes disruption to the bonebed while taking advantage of an existing pond for natural screening and site circulation.
 Located within Nebraska’s rolling hills, a grove of cottonwoods establishes a natural “place.”
 Trees and hills screen the parking.
 Visitors leave their cars and move towards the pond along the edge of the trees.
-A bridge serves as a natural threshold and marks the arrival to the visitor center.
+A bridge serves as a natural threshold and marks the arrival at the visitor center.

 Built of low-tech industrial materials, sustainable design strategies provide natural lighting, ventilation, and water collection for the space.
-Bowstring trusses span the bonebed floor, hovering over the exterior wall panels sheathed in galvanized corrugated steel, providing a subtle connection to the surrounding architecture and a figural complement to the gentle rolling landscape.
-Natural daylight is provided into the research facility through transparent wall panels.
+Bowstring trusses span the bonebed floor, hovering over the exterior wall panels sheathed in galvanized corrugated steel, providing a subtle connection to the surrounding architecture and a figural complement to the gently rolling landscape.
+Natural daylight fills the research facility through transparent wall panels.
 Coiling overhead doors open to capture natural ventilation.
-Metal cisterns collect rainwater that is then utilized by researchers in cleaning bone specimens.
+Metal cisterns collect rainwater, then utilized by researchers in cleaning bone specimens.
 Catwalks along the periphery and a mobile bridge that traverses the bone-bed floor provide access to the bonebed.

 Process